latex-access/latex-access/readme.txt

 Switch to the latex-access directory by typing 'cd %directory%' for example, type 'cd c:\latex-access'

+8. Type
-8. Now switch Jaws to say all, by pressing jaws key+s.
-Type 'latex_access_com.py' you should hear 'latex_access registered'.
+'latex_access_com.py' you should hear 'latex_access registered'.
 Now register the matrix processor object by typing 'matrix_processor.py' You should hear a similar message.
-Switch Jaws back to speak highlighted text by pressing jaws key+s twice, and exit the command prompt by typing exit.
+Exit the command prompt by typing exit.

 Note: the object here is to run the specified python files with